himsr-lab/CU-IScore/README.md

 The documentation of our macros is located in the corresponding source code: You can view the source code on GitHub by following the links to the macros.

 ### Software requirements
-* ImageJ2 macros require a recent version of the [Fiji](https://fiji.sc/) image processing package.
+CU-IScore requires a recent version of the [Fiji](https://fiji.sc/) image processing package:
+* ImageJ2 app (>= 1.53e)
+* Bio-Formats plugin (>= 6.4.0)

+Any multi-channel image that can be imported with the Bio-Formats plugin can be processed by CU-IScore.
+However, you might have to adjust the [`suffixes`](https://github.com/christianrickert/CU-IScore/blob/44a05ef2cfef58cbf6988ee03a8dbb64a2206076/CU-IScore.ijm#L81) variable to select the file extensions for your specific instrument.
+In addition, if the metadata extraction and therefore the slice labeling fails, you will have to identify individual channels by slice number.

 ### Example files
 The [example folder](https://github.com/christianrickert/CU-IScore/tree/main/example) contains a single [Vectra® Polaris™ image](https://github.com/christianrickert/CU-IScore/blob/main/example/Polaris%20Pt%2012%20Point%2013.tif?raw=true) (1176x1080x10 px).